 Vear with me as I explain in detail.

-No, you cannot monetize videos that have copyright claims if you have not legally obtained a license to use the music, even if it only for 10 seconds.
+No, you cannot monetize videos that have copyright claims if you have not legally obtained a license to use the music, even if it is only for 10 seconds.

-As mentioned in our introduction, YouTube uses a system called Content ID to check for any unauthorized music used.
+YouTube uses a system called Content ID to check for any unauthorized music used.
 If you happen to use any music without the owner‘s consent, you immediately get a copyright claim.

 Once you get a copyright claim on your channel, you can either be punished by receiving a copyright strike, or the owner can place adverts on your video and earn income from it.